Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/220126_R_NextSteps.md

 help(mean)
 ```

-This help menu also species the **options** that the mean function takes and their **default** values.
+This help menu also specifies the **options** that the mean function takes and their **default** values.
 As a default, trim is set to 0.
 In other words, all the values are used to calculate the mean.
 However, this value can be changed to 0.2, in which case, the most extreme 20 % of all datapoints will be removed before the mean is calculated.

 ➡️ Give it a try: